 Takashi MAENO, Ph.D.
-Dean and Professor, Graduate School of SDM, Keio University
+Professor, Graduate School of SDM, Keio University

 "SDM fosters leaders who have both technological and social science skills to solve large-scale and complex issues of modern world."

-Takashi Maeno has been a professor since 2008, and now he is the Dean of Graduate School of System Design and Management, Keio University.
+Takashi Maeno has been a professor since 2008.
+From Apr.
+2011 to Sep.
+2019 he is the Dean of Graduate School of System Design and Management, Keio University.

 He received a B.S. in 1984 and an M.S. degree in mechanical engineering in 1986 from the Tokyo Institute of Technology, Tokyo, Japan.
 From 1986 to 1995, he worked for Canon, Inc., in Tokyo, Japan.
 He received his Ph.D. degree in mechanical engineering from the Tokyo Institute of Technology, Tokyo, Japan, in 1993.
 From 1995 to 2008, he was with the Department of Mechanical Engineering of the Faculty of Science and Technology at Keio University, Yokohama, Japan.